Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-The algorithm was empirically evaluated on physical activity mHealth study, the \textit{HeartSteps}~\citep{liao2015micro, klasnja2015microrandomized}, which has been of great interest in both biostatistics~\citep{liao2016sample, boruvka2018assessing} and the RL/bandit literature~\citep{greenewald17, lei2017actor, liao2020personalized}.
-In this context, gollowing the ACTS strategy, \cite{liao2020personalized}, for instance, incorporated in the differential reward model an ``availability'' variable, stating whether the user is available to receive an intervention.
+To avoid user habituation, caused, for example, by the delivery of too many interventions, and to prevent the algorithm from converging to an ineffective deterministic policy, a stochastic chance constraint on the size of the probabilities of delivering the noncontrol arm is considered.
+That is, given two fixed probability thresholds $\pi_{\text{min}}$ and $\pi_{\text{max}}$, with $0 < \pi_{\text{min}} < \pi_{\text{max}} < 1$, the probability of assigning a noncontrol arm is given by:

+where $\mathbb{P}\big(f(x_t, a)^T\mu > 0 \big)$ represents the expected treatment effect of a noncontrol arm $a$, while $\mu$ reflects the parameter posterior distribution as in LinTS.
+The proposed strategy, named \textit{action-centered TS}, can be viewed as a hierarchical two-step procedure, where the first step involves estimating the optimal noncontrol arm, that is, the one that maximizes the expected treatment effect or reward as in classical LinTS, and the second step is to randomly select between a control and noncontrol arm $A_t \neq 0$.
+To allow for better comparability with LinTS, both algorithms are described with their pseudo-code in Supplementary Material E.

-Authors showed that ACTS achieves performance guarantees similar to the linear reward setting, while allowing for non-linearities in the baseline reward.
-Theoretical improvements over ACTS are given in \cite{krishnamurthy2018semiparametric} and \cite{kim2019contextual}, in which a relaxation of the action-independent assumption of the component $g_t(x_t)$ in \eqref{eq: non-stat-reward} is considered.
-By allowing dependence on both time and history, i.e., $\mathbb{E}(Y_{t+1}|\mathbf{H_t} = \mathbf{h_t}, A_t = a_t) = f(x_t, a_t)^T\mu + g_t$, the reward model is made entirely non-parametric.
+The specific use of the term ``\textit{action-centered}'' reflects the estimation procedure for the unknown parameters $\mu$: Due to the arbitrarily complex baseline reward $g_t(x_t)$, the authors propose to work with the differential reward, defined as $Y_{t+1}(X_t, A_t) - Y_{t+1}(X_t, 0) = f(X_t, A_t)^T\mu I(A_t > 0) + \varepsilon_{t+1}$, which has the scope to eliminate the component $g_t(x_t)$; this allows the derivation of an unbiased estimator, and we refer to~\citep{greenewald17} for further details.
+The authors also showed that the action-centered TS achieves performance guarantees similar to LinTS, while allowing for nonlinearities in the baseline reward.
+Additional theoretical improvements are given in \cite{krishnamurthy2018semiparametric} and \cite{kim2019contextual}.
+Here, a relaxation of the action-independent assumption of the component $g_t(x_t)$ in Eq.~\eqref{eq: non-stat-reward} is considered, making the reward model entirely nonparametric.

-For estimating the unknown parameters, \cite{krishnamurthy2018semiparametric} proposed the adversarial \textit{Bandit Orthogonalized Semiparametric Estimation} (BOSE) method, based on an action-elimination strategy adapted from \cite{even2006action}, and a centering trick as in \cite{greenewald17} to cancel out $g_t$.
-The proposed estimator $\hat{\mu}_t$ at time $t$ is given by:
+From a practical viewpoint, the algorithm has been empirically evaluated in the \textit{HeartSteps} study~\citep{liao2020personalized, klasnja2015microrandomized}, an mHealth physical activity study of great interest both in biostatistics and in the RL / bandit literature.
+In this context, Liao at el.~\cite{liao2020personalized}, for example, incorporated into the differential reward model an `availability' variable, stating whether the user is available to receive an intervention or not.